 Follow along as we dig into the curious history of hanko stamps – and even share where you can get your own hanko!

 Hanko vs. Inkan: what is the difference?

 First, let’s kick things off with a clarification of some of the terms we’ll be using.
-Although there are several words associated with Japanese name stamps, the two key words you will hear most often are inkan or hanko.
-Somewhat confusingly, these two words are often used interchangeably in Japanese.
+Although there are several words associated with Japanese name stamps, the two keywords you will hear most often are inkan or hanko.
+Somewhat confusingly, these two words are commonly used interchangeably in Japanese.
 So what is the difference?

 Strictly put, there isn’t a giant difference.
-Both words refer to a stamp, however ‘hanko’ is somewhat of a more general category as a ‘stamp’, whereas ‘inkan’ (think: ‘ink’) are more official in nature, representing the same effect as a signature in other cultures.
+Both words refer to a stamp, however ‘hanko’ is somewhat of a more general category as a ‘stamp,’ whereas ‘inkan’ (think: ‘ink’) are more official, representing the same effect as a signature in other cultures.

 Since hanko also make cool souvenirs, here we’ll be introducing more of the variety that don’t have a legal significance.

 The history of the Japanese name seal dates back to the year 57 CE.
 Originally it was for the Emperor’s exclusive use, and its possession was bestowed only upon his most trusted aides and vassals, as it represented his authority.